Snowshoes in the snow

 Hiking

 From the gate, pass through and hike along an old road to an old bridge over the Bog River.
 Cross the bridge and quickly come to a second intersection.
 This intersection is not as obvious, head more left.
 This trail is quite obvious but doesn’t get a ton of use from hikers, it is more of a ski trail, and not marked.
 The trail is rather flat for most of its course.
-There is one decent hill you will ascend and a long descent will bring you down to the Shore of the Bog River.
+There is one decent hill you will ascend and a long descent will bring you down to the shore of the Bog River.
 Herd paths follow the shore in both directions.
 Be aware that this trail is very wet in sections along the old carriage road, especially under spring conditions.

 Bog River Trail follows several old haul roads through the WF between State Route 421 and the Bog River.
 Depending on the combination of routes used, loops ranging from 5 to 8 miles are available.
 This trail ends at Winding Falls on the Bog River.